Abduction of ‘bruised, bloody’ woman sends Nelsonville police on manhunt - NewsBreak

 Authorities took Martin to the Southeastern Ohio Regional Jail for active warrants, adding on a felony charge of abduction.
 Alongside two cell phones and his wallet, NPD said it also found a bottle of pills with Martin, and sent it to the Ohio Bureau of Criminal Investigation for lab testing.

 As for the victim, who had gone into hiding, her mother gave NPD more details to help officers find her.
-Nelsonville police said they got in contact with the victim and got her medical treatment.Ohio Sheetz $3.99 gas: Will it damage your car?
+Nelsonville police said they got in contact with the victim and got her medical treatment.Hilliard child abduction thwarted by festival volunteer, sheriff says

 NPD referred the case to the Athens County Prosecutors Office, and the police department expects additional charges to come.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.